rschristopher/ischristtrue.com/src/ancient-views/justification.md

 !!! quote "Martin Luther"
     We should throw the epistle of James out of this school, for it doesn’t amount to much.
 It contains not a syllable about Christ.
 Not once does it mention Christ, except at the beginning.
 I maintain that some Jew wrote it who probably heard about Christian people but never encountered any.
 Since he heard that Christians place great weight on faith in Christ, he thought, ‘Wait a moment!
 I’ll oppose them and urge works alone.’
 This he did.

+This is a great example of prelest, spiritual deception.

 Martin Luther went so far as to change the translation of Romans 3:28 to add "alone through faith" (*allien* in the German).